frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 - Workstation login (maybe you've seen this at a bank)
 - Storing OpenPGP or SSH keys

-Smart cards offer a common interface through the PKCS #11 standard.
-TPMs and smartphone *secure elements* also provide this interface and can behave like smart cards.
+Smart cards use a variety of physical interfaces including USB, NFC, and the classic plastic card with contact pad.
+TPMs and smartphone *secure elements* can also be configured as smart cards.
+The **PKCS
+#11** standard provides a common interface to access smart card
+crytpographic operations, including key generation and signing.
 The principle is that keys cannot be extracted from the hardware.

 ::: note